DataVoke/javascript-style-guide/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Amendments
+* 3.7 - Changed to ignore
+* 10.1 - Changed to ignore
+* 10.2 - Changed to ignore
+* 10.3 - Changed to ignore
+* 10.8 - Changed to ignore, will rely on maxLen instead
+* 10.9 - Changed to ignore
+* 11.1 - Changed to ignore
+* 12.3 - Changed to ignore
+* 13.6 - Changed to ignore
+* 15.1 - Updated to allow for undefined/null comparisons
+* 18.7 - Added new rule to specify that all class methods and exported util functions should have jsdocs
+* 19.1 - Updated to 4-space soft tabs
+* 19.13 - Updated to allow 150 instead of 100
+* 19.20 - Changed to allow UP TO 4 blank lines in a row
+* 23.4 - Changed to ignore

 We encourage you to fork this guide and change the rules to fit your team’s style guide.
 Below, you may list some amendments to the style guide.
 This allows you to periodically update your style guide without having to deal with merge conflicts.